Beta

 Below is a short summary and detailed review of this podcast written by FutureFactual:

-Overview and framing
+Overview

-"they would see that incentive, they'd be like, oh wow, I have $100 to win" - Vikram Chib
+"When people were playing a task and really high incentives were on the line, they would begin, they would see that incentive, they'd be like, oh wow, I have $100 to win" - Vikram Chib

 "Social approval is an incentive" - Vikram Chib